Leading Coaching and Mentoring in Education PG (10324.2)

 Please note that the University takes student conduct very seriously.
 All documentation provided to University staff must be valid and the provision of fraudulent documentation carries with it potentially serious consequences, including suspension and/or exclusion from the University.
 Note that all allegations of student misconduct will be referred to the Associate Dean for Education (ADE) as a prescribed authority for investigation.

-Workshops and workshop-related activities: 36 hours
+Class and related workshop activities: 36 hours

 Private study/research:54 hours

 Your participation in both class and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items